 Set your computer to turn on and off on a schedule

-Save some energy and give your poor computer a break.
+Save some energy and give your poor computer a break by getting it to run on a set timetable.

 Maybe you’re used to turning your computer on every day with the power button and off every evening with a few clicks—or perhaps you just leave it running around the clock.
-There is a third option though: make your computer turn on and off on a schedule.
+Instead, save yourself some time by making your computer turn on and shut down on a schedule.

-How to automatically turn a Windows computer on and off
+How to automatically turn on a Windows PC

 Powering up a PC on a schedule requires a bit of digging around in the Basic Input/Output System (BIOS) that launches before Windows does.
 On computers sold in the last few years, the BIOS has been replaced by the Unified Extensible Firmware Interface (UEFI), but they do a very similar job.